unnus/unnus/content/medical/healthcare-marketing-the-definitive-guide-2021.md

 Providing people with unexpected gifts will promote rapport and send trust signals to your patient base.
 You can also do the same for your colleagues and other medical professionals.
 This strategy is all about nurturing relationships with your referral sources.

-{{% important %}} it is illegal to receive financial compensation or “kick-backs” from other doctors’ exchanges for referrals.
-Check this [stark compliance law](https://www.aafp.org/practice-management/regulatory/compliance/stark.html). {{% /important %}}
+{{% important %}} it is illegal to receive financial compensation or “kick-backs” from other doctors’ exchanges for referrals according to Stark Compliance Law. {{% /important %}}

 ## 17) Event Marketing